-In the Logan area, facilities in parks such as shelters and barbecues are shared and cannot be reserved.
-Instead, it is best to get to a park as early as possible on the day of your party to get the best spot.
-If you are planning to hold another type of event like a sporting event or community event, you will need to apply for a permit or licence.
+In the Logan area, facilities in parks, such as shelters and barbecues, are shared and cannot be reserved.
+Instead, getting to a park as early as possible on the day of your party to get the best spot is best.
+If you are planning to hold another type of event, like a sporting event or community event, you will need to apply for a permit or licence.
 You can find out more about that at ipswich.qld.gov.au.

 More information about Ipswich parks can be found here.